 See start location

-Walk down the road to the A6 in the gorge below, passing the strange little Victorian chapel of St John's and admiring the excellent views you obtain on the way down.
-At the bottom the A6 is a busy, dirty main road and between it and the River Derwent is the so-called Artists Corner, where a car park offers an alternative starting point.
+Walk all the way down the road to the A6 (ignore footpath sign) passing the strange little Victorian chapel of St John's and admiring the excellent views along the way.
+This is a noisy, busy main road and care should be taken.
+Cross directly to the Artists' Corner car park, an alternative starting point for this circular tour.

 1:25,000 scale maps: The Outdoor Leisure 24 - White Peak covers this walk and offers a larger scale than the Ordnance Survey 1:50,000 Landranger maps

 See start location on Streetmap.co.uk